Use Java EE JCache with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster

 To deploy and run your Liberty application on the AKS cluster, use the following steps to containerize your application as a Docker image.
 You can use Open Liberty container images or WebSphere Liberty container images.

-1. Change directory to java-app-jcache of your local clone.
+1. Verify the current working directory is java-app-jcache in your local clone.

 2. Run mvn clean package to package the application.